-For people who like to host dinner parties in their Toronto townhouses, a crucial component of the event is often the cocktail hour, which provides guests with a mingling and relaxing time before dinner is served.
+The content you are about to read was provided to us by Luna Farms of Stoney Creek.
+For people who like to host dinner parties in their homes, a crucial component of the event is often the cocktail hour, which provides guests with a mingling and relaxing time before dinner is served.
 This is a great way to help guests who have never met get to know each other before sitting down to dinner and helps them make conversation with one another.
 If you've never included a cocktail hour in your dinner party plans before, this article will help you prepare.

 You may also want to have a few recipes on hand for virgin drinks, especially if you know one of your guests is a teetotaler.
 If you're better at collecting sports posters than cooking dinner and can't afford to cater your dinner party, you can skip the meal altogether and serve heavy hors d'oeuvres that will fill your guests bellies.
 Food is important in these sorts of events, as it will absorb the alcohol and mitigate the effects of drunkenness in your guests.